The 20 Best Atelosteogenesis Type 1 Doctors Near Me in Oregon, US

 Offers Telehealth

-Wojciech Wiszniewski is a Medical Genetics specialist and a Pediatrics provider in Portland, Oregon.
+Wojciech Wiszniewski is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Portland, Oregon.
 Dr. Wiszniewski is rated as an Experienced provider by MediFind in the treatment of Atelosteogenesis Type 1.
-His top areas of expertise are Microcephaly, Achalasia Microcephaly Syndrome, Cortical Dysplasia, and Focal or Multifocal Malformations in Neuronal Migration.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Microcephaly, Achalasia Microcephaly Syndrome, Cortical Dysplasia, and Focal or Multifocal Malformations in Neuronal Migration.

 Experienced in Atelosteogenesis Type 1